colinnewell/openerp-profile-decorator/README.md

 and it's logging.

 This is for use by developers to generate cProfile profiling data.
-It writes the profile files to /tmp with filenames starting openerp-profile with the extension .profile.
+It writes a profile file per call into /tmp.
+The filenames starting openerp-profile with the extension .profile.
 It also makes use of the OpenERP log to log when it saves the profile to help you tie up which action corresponds to which profile.

 To make the most of the logging it is suggested you run with,